A rapid low-background assay of $^{210}$Pb in archaeological lead: Experimental setup

 All measurements presented in this work were carried out using the PerkinElmer Wallac Quantulus~1220 detector installed at the low--background laboratory of the Physics Department of the University of Milano--Bicocca.
 This instrument is a commercial low--background liquid scintillation counter primarily employed for the measurement of $\beta$ and $\alpha$ decays from radioactive contaminants in environmental~\cite{Quantulus_sea2016rapid} and geological~\cite{Quantulus_geo2004simple} samples.

 The detector is designed to measure liquid samples contained in vials made of glass, quartz, or PTFE, with volumes of up to 20~ml.
-The vials are held by a movable sledge and positioned by a piston between two low--background photomultiplier tubes (PMTs), providing nearly full solid--angle coverage.
-The apparatus is fully enclosed in a Pb shielding, and above the sample chamber a volume of liquid scintillator (LS), monitored by two guard PMTs, is used as an active veto against cosmic rays.
+The vials are held by one of three movable sledges and positioned by a piston between two low--background photomultiplier tubes (PMTs), providing nearly full solid--angle coverage.
+The apparatus is fully enclosed in Pb shielding, except for the three movable sledges, which remain outside the shielding volume.
+Above the sample chamber a volume of liquid scintillator (LS), monitored by two guard PMTs, is used as an active veto against cosmic rays.
 The low--background PMTs are operated in coincidence to further suppress the detector background.
 Only signals detected simultaneously by both PMTs (e.g.\ radioactive decays occurring in the vial) are accepted, while accidental or single--PMT events are rejected.
+The detector and the three movable sledges are housed in a climatic chamber with a temperature of $\sim$20°C (Fig. \ref{fig:frigo}) to ensure optimal preservation of the samples.
 A schematic view of the detector is shown in Fig.~\ref{schema}.
+A photo of the detector is shown in Fig.~\ref{fig:dentro}.

 The Quantulus~1220 records both accepted and rejected events.
 Accepted events correspond to signals detected simultaneously by the two PMTs, whereas rejected events are those detected by only one PMT.
 In addition, the system enables discrimination between $\alpha$ and $\beta$ particles by analyzing the decay time of the accepted scintillation signals.
 Due to quenching effects in the LS, $\alpha$ particles produce a light yield equivalent to that of $\beta$ particles with approximately one--tenth of the deposited energy.
 However, a larger fraction of the scintillation light induced by $\alpha$ particles is emitted through the slow component of the scintillation decay.
 This difference provides the basis for $\alpha/\beta$ discrimination via pulse--shape analysis (PSA)~\cite{knoll2010radiation}.